ClericPy/torequests/README.md

-# torequests  - v4.0.6
+# torequests  - v4.1.0

-> requests / aiohttp wrapper for asynchronous programming rookie, to shorten the code quantity.
+Briefly speaking, requests / aiohttp wrapper for asynchronous programming rookie, to shorten the code quantity.

+> warn: v4.1.0 is not backwardly compatible with old version in about some args and function name.

 ### Features